Tempur-Cloud vs Tempur-Adapt: Which is the best Tempur-Pedic mattress for you?

 Tempur-Pedic Tempur-Cloud vs Tempur-Adapt mattress: Price & trials

-• Tempur-Pedic offers a 90-day sleep trial on both of these mattresses
+• Tempur-Pedic offers a 90-day sleep trial on both mattresses

 We consider both the Tempur-Pedic Tempur-Cloud and Tempur-Pedic Tempur-Adapt to be luxury mattresses, though the Tempur-Cloud is a few hundred dollars cheaper.
-You can expect to pay $1,999 for a queen size Tempur-Cloud mattress whilst the Tempur-Adapt is slightly more expensive coming in at $2,199 for a queen.
-That's still reasonable for one of the best memory foam mattresses money can buy.
+You can expect to pay $1,999 for a queen size Tempur-Cloud mattress whilst the Tempur-Adapt is slightly more expensive, coming in at $2,199 for a queen.

-As with all Tempur-Pedic mattresses, there is a 90-night trial on both of these beds.
-If you do decide to return your mattress within the 90 day period then you will receive a full refund mins the return shipping fee which is $175.
+As with all Tempur-Pedic mattresses, both beds come with a 90-night sleep trial.
+If you do decide to return your mattress within the 90 day period then you will receive a full refund minus the return shipping fee which is $175.
 Your 90 day period also starts from the day you have the mattress delivered not from the date you order it.

-Both Tempur-Pedic mattresses also come with free delivery.
-However, the Tempur-Adapt comes with free white glove delivery.
-This means you get in-home set-up as well as removal of your old mattress, so that is a perk for spending a little extra on the Tempur-Adapt.
+Both Tempur-Pedic mattresses also include free delivery.
+However, the Tempur-Adapt comes with a free white glove upgrade.
+This means you get in-home set-up as well as removal of your old mattress — a good perk for spending a little extra.

 Both mattresses come with a 10 year warranty, so if your mattress has a manufacturer defect within 10 years from delivery Tempur-Pedic will either repair or replace it.
 It is worth checking the full terms and conditions of the warranty before you purchase as there are some limitations including liquid damage and stains.

 While the Tempur-Cloud is better suited to lighter weight sleepers and side sleepers, during testing we found that the Tempur-Adapt mattress is an excellent choice for back sleepers with back pain in particular.
 It's a medium-firm feel, with balanced support and excellent motion isolation.
 Our lead tester for our Tempur-Pedic Tempur-Adapt mattress review noted how the bed greatly reduced her back pain, yet noted how the mattress trapped heat.
-We therefore don't recommend it to people who suffer from night sweats or hot flashes (flushes).
-At the moment you can get $300 of free accessories with the Tempur-Adapt matterss when you use the code 300FREE at checkout.
+At $2,199 for a queen it's a premium bed so look out for sales, which often take up to $200 off each size.
 It comes with a 90-night trial, a 10-year warranty and free mattress installation.

 Tempur-Pedic Tempur-Cloud vs Tempur-Adapt mattress: Design